quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 entities.
 The data requirements and definition of entities depends greatly on the intended use cases.
 For example, a research project might be tightly scoped, time bound, and require participants to explicitly opt in to having their data collected with the intention for this to be shared in a publication.
-Whereas a server administrator might desire to collect telemetry, from users whom they have no relationship with, for continuing operational needs.
+Conversely, a server administrator might desire to collect telemetry, from users whom they have no relationship with, for continuing operational needs.